code-distortion/backoff/README.md

 ### Max Attempts

 By default, Backoff will retry forever.
 To stop this from happening, you can specify the maximum number of attempts allowed.

-Note that the number of *attempts* will be one more than the number of *retries* that occur.

 ```php
 Backoff::exponential(1)